Comparison

 Export encryption governanceNo unencrypted export pathwayVaries by product

-SSO readiness (OIDC and SAML)frameworkYes — Enterprise plansVaries by product
+SSO readiness (OIDC and SAML)frameworkYes — supportedVaries by product

 Documentation governed alongside credentialsYes — secure notes, assets, runbooksVaries by product